CMS87/mining-calculator/README.md

 ## 🛠️ Deployment Options

-### Option 1: Cloudflare Pages (Recommended for private repos)
+### Option 1: GitHub Pages (Recommended for FenixCompute)

-1. Sign up for a free [Cloudflare Pages](https://pages.cloudflare.com/) account
-2. Click "Create a project" → "Connect to Git"
+1. Go to **Settings → Pages**
+2. Under "Build and deployment": **Source = GitHub Actions**
+3. Push to `main` to deploy, or run the workflow manually in **Actions**

+The workflow is in `.github/workflows/deploy.yml` and deploys `dist/`.

+### Option 2: Cloudflare Pages (Private repo alternative)

+1. Go to https://pages.cloudflare.com → Create a project → Connect to Git
-3. Select the `CMS87/mining-calculator` repository
+2. Select the repository
-4. Build settings:
+3. Build settings:
    - Build command: `npm run build`
    - Build output directory: `dist`
-5. (Optional) Set environment variable `NODE_VERSION=20`
-6. Click "Save and Deploy"

-Note: This repo is configured for root hosting, so no Vite base path is required.

-### Option 2: GitHub Pages (Public repo or paid plan)

-GitHub Pages only supports **private** repos on paid plans.
-If you make the repo public or have a paid plan:

-1. Enable **Settings → Pages → Source: GitHub Actions**
-2. Add a Pages workflow (we can re-add it if you want)
-3. Set `base: '/mining-calculator/'` in `vite.config.js` for a repo subpath
+   - Optional env: `NODE_VERSION=20`
+4. Deploy and share the `https://<project>.pages.dev` URL

+Note: Cloudflare Pages expects root hosting.
+If you use Cloudflare, remove the `base: '/mining-calculator/'` entry in `vite.config.js`.

 ### Option 3: Netlify

-1. Sign up for a free [Netlify](https://www.netlify.com/) account
-2. Click "Add new site" → "Import an existing project"
-3. Connect your GitHub repository
-4. Build settings:
+1. Connect the repo in Netlify
-   - Build command: `npm run build`
+2. Build command: `npm run build`
-   - Publish directory: `dist`
+3. Publish directory: `dist`
-5. Click "Deploy site"
-6. Your site will be available at `https://[your-site-name].netlify.app`

 ### Option 4: Vercel

-1. Sign up for a free [Vercel](https://vercel.com/) account
-2. Click "Add New Project"
-3. Import your GitHub repository
+1. Import the repo in Vercel
-4. Vercel will auto-detect Vite settings
+2. Vercel auto-detects Vite settings
-5. Click "Deploy"
-6. Your site will be available at `https://[your-project].vercel.app`

 ## 💻 Local Development